appcelerator-archive/appc.redis/README.md

 # Redis Connector [![Build Status](https://travis-ci.org/appcelerator/appc.redis.svg?branch=master)](https://travis-ci.org/appcelerator/appc.redis)

-This is an Arrow connector for Redis.
+This is an Arrow connector for Redis, making available some of the most used features of Redis.

 ## Installation